luciotato/LiteScript/source/Grammar.lite.md

             if .lexer.token.type is 'ASSIGN' or .lexer.token.value in ',)]'
                 break

-optional newline **before** Oper
+optional newline **before** `Oper` to allow a expressions to continue on the next line.
-To allow a expressions to continue on the next line, we look ahead, and if the first token in the next line is OPER we consume the NEWLINE, allowing multiline expressions.
+We look ahead, and if the first token in the next line is OPER we consume the NEWLINE, allowing multiline expressions.
 The exception is ArrayLiteral, because in free-form mode the next item in the array on the next line, can start with a unary operator

             if .lexer.token.type is 'NEWLINE' and not (.parent instanceof ArrayLiteral)